MobiMedia/fury/README.md

 }
 ```

-This request will create a pdf by simulation a printout of `https://google.com`.
+This request will create a pdf by simulating a printout of `https://google.com`.
 The page size in the pdf is `A4` in landscape mode.
-Additionally, Fury will set the Cookie `cookie1` with the value `value`.
+Additionally, Fury will set the cookie `cookie1` with the value `value`.

 ---

 ## Defining Required Cookies
-Both Methods supports the `cookies` parameter to define some required cookies to process the page.
+Both methods supports the `cookies` parameter to define some required cookies to process the page.
-This can be used for example to take a screenshot of a page which requires login cookie.
+This can be used for example to take a screenshot of a page which requires a login cookie.

-The Syntax is pretty straight forward.
-You define the cookies in JSON Syntax, where the key represents the cookie name and the value is the value of the cookie.
+The syntax is pretty straight forward.
+You define the cookies in JSON syntax, where the key represents the cookie name and the value is the value of the cookie.
 Syntax:
    ```json
   {